Harvest Hosts in Florida

 Florida is a major winter RV destination, and Harvest Hosts adds farms, small wineries and roadside attractions to a route through the state.

-A membership starts at $99 per year and gives winter travelers overnight stops away from the crowded coastal campgrounds.
+The $99 entry tier buys a year of overnight stops well away from the crowded coastal campgrounds.

 Affiliate Disclosure